Miaga-o/DiscreteNotes/Discrete_CH8.typ

   + $R subset.eq R^t$.
   + Given $S$, another transitive relation containing $R$,  $R^t subset.eq S$.
 ])
+- Generally, relations are not transitive because the property requires a particular pair to exist in the relation given a transitive connection between two elements on the set.
+- Thus, to find the next closest transitive relation, the transitive closure, tuples need to be added to ensure the transitivity of the relation.

 #example([Transitive Closure of a Relation], [
   Let $A = {0,1,2,3}$. \
   Let relation $R$ be defined on $A$ as follows: